orcmasterjones-netizen/LadystalkerTranslationTools/README.md

 made about translation accuracy, line fit, or complete in-game coverage of every visual text element.

+I also tried having ChatGPT extract Landstalker's font and insert it into Lady Stalker.
+I've included the patch in this GitHub, just apply it to the patched English rom if you'd like to try it out.
+Not thoroughly tested yet by me though.

 ## Results

 - 1,220 compressed message records